exactly/app/README.md

 ## Testing

-We use the [Synpress](https://github.com/Synthetixio/synpress) testing framework to run our E2E tests and [Tenderly](https://tenderly.co/) to setup forks.
+We use the Cypress testing framework to run our E2E tests and [Tenderly](https://tenderly.co/) to setup forks.

 The following environment variables are required to be present for them to